Wonderblogs

 },

-"targetFocus": "string (optional — the content focus used for generation)",
+"targetFocus": "string (optional, the content focus used for generation)",

-"refinedAngle": "string (optional — the unique angle chosen by the AI)",
+"refinedAngle": "string (optional, the unique angle chosen by the AI)",

-"coverImageUrl": "string (optional — URL or data URI of the AI-generated cover image)",
+"coverImageUrl": "string (optional, public URL or relative Wonderblogs API path for the cover image)",

 "sources": [